cloudblog004/fantasticfoodies/content/en/posts/2231-how-to-make-any-night-of-the-week-chicken-fish-jollof-with-vegetables.md

 1. Get  Little salt

 Meanwhile place fish on a foil lined baking tray and place under the oven grill for a few minutes or until just cooked.
 Thieboudienne: Senegalese Jollof Rice and Fish.
 Vegetable Jollof rice is a vegan version of the famous Jollof rice from Africa.
-A delicious one pot rice dish made with tomatoes, peppers, veggies &amp; herbs.
+A delicious one pot rice dish made with tomatoes, peppers, veggies & herbs.

 <!--inarticleads2-->